YiminZhao97/SCOPE/README.md

-# SCOPE: Single-Cell Ontogeny Prediction Engine

-SCOPE is a Python framework for predicting cell fate trajectories using conformal prediction and iterative semi-supervised learning.
+# SCOPE: Localizing fate-decision states and their regulatory drivers in single-cell differentiation

 ## Overview